Grave Decoration Policy

 These restrictions are necessary for your personal safety.
 Any violations mentioned above will be removed and disposed of immediately.
 Special holiday decorations will be removed one week following that holiday.

 Between November 1st and March 15th, when the grass is not being cut, artificial wreaths of less than 30 inches placed on stands are permitted.

 Spring and Fall Major Cemetery Clean Up

 Planting beds of up to 18 inches are permitted directly in front of a raised family memorial.
 You cannot plant behind the monument if you do not own the graves on that side.
 Landscape materials (i.e. wood, metal, stone, or paving materials) are strictly prohibited.
 Woody perennials such as: trees, bushes, or evergreens are not permitted, and they will be removed and disposed of.
 All plants will be cut level to the turf after October 14th.

-Flags are permitted provided they are placed in the approved containers as stated in this brochure and conform to the overall height restrictions not to exceed 30 inches, (including container).
-Flags will be removed when and if they become tattered, faded or unsightly.
+Small crosses and flags are permitted provided they are placed in the approved planter boxes and containers, as stated above, and do not exceed 30” in height.
+Decorations will be removed when and if they become tattered, faded or unsightly.

 Reverence and Respect